 Project Zug with Rabbi Rose

 In partnership with Machon Hadar in NYC.
-Through group learning with Rabbi Rose and then ongoing study in pairs, we will delve into a ten-week study of “Love, Sex and Relationships.”
-10 week course; $36-$180 sliding scale.
+Through group learning with Rabbi Rose and then ongoing study in pairs, we will delve into a ten-week study of “How to Question Authority” 10 week course; $36-$180 sliding scale.
 To sign up to participate, please click here.

 Rabbi Rose will lead sessions at the shul to introduce each new unit in the course.
 We will study both in large-group and with our study partners those days.
 The remaining sessions of each unit are for you and your zug (study partner) to arrange on your own time and in your preferred method, whether face-to-face or via technology.